thisHermit/nlp_project/README.md

 Inspired by the ULMFiT (Universal Language Model Fine-tuning) approach, we incorporated a gradual unfreezing strategy during the fine-tuning process of our model.
 This method begins with all layers of the pre-trained BERT model frozen, and progressively unfreezes them over the course of training.
 The gradual unfreezing allows the model to adapt to the specific downstream task in a controlled manner, reducing the risk of catastrophic forgetting and ensuring that the model retains valuable general features learned during pre-training.
 This strategy balances leveraging pre-trained knowledge with the need to fine-tune the model effectively for the new task.

 # Experiments

-> Keep track of your experiments here.
-What are the experiments?
-Which tasks and models are you considering?

-> Write down all the main experiments and results you did, even if they didn't yield an improved performance.
-Bad results are also results.
-The main findings/trends should be discussed properly.
-Why a specific model was better/worse than the other?

-> You are **required** to implement one baseline and improvement per task.
-Of course, you can include more experiments/improvements and discuss them.

-> You are free to include other metrics in your evaluation to have a more complete discussion.

-> Be creative and ambitious.

-> For each experiment answer briefly the questions:

-> - What experiments are you executing?
-Don't forget to tell how you are evaluating things.
-> - What were your expectations for this experiment?
-> - What have you changed compared to the base model (or to previous experiments, if you run experiments on top of each other)?
-> - What were the results?
-> - Add relevant metrics and plots that describe the outcome of the experiment well.
-> - Discuss the results.
-Why did improvement _A_ perform better/worse compared to other improvements?
-Did the outcome match your expectations?
-Can you recognize any trends or patterns?

 ### Paraphrase Type Detection